Clive Byers

 The author's descriptive text is accompanied by images taken by a number of wild life and bird photographers.

 Clive Byers started birdwatching at an early age and it was this that led him to begin drawing and painting the birds he saw.
 A short documentary about him produced by BBC Education's "The Eleventh Hour" shows him working and bird-watching.
-In the scenes of him as an 8 year-old, Clive is played by his nephew.
+In the scenes of him as an 8-year-old, Clive is played by his nephew.
 His avid interest in birds has seen him visit every continent on either private bird-watching trips or often as lead ornithologist for tours and specialist birding group tours.

-During the late 1980's while on a prolonged bird-watching trip to Kenya he was co-opted to perform the role of "Transvestite" in "The Lion of Africa".
+During the late 1980s while on a prolonged bird-watching trip to Kenya he was co-opted to perform the role of "Transvestite" in "The Lion of Africa".

 He currently lives in Norfolk where he is known, inter alia, for his idiosyncratic artistic creations.